Abdelali-IT-Engineer/Ramadan/README.md

 We expect all contributors and users of Schedule RAMADAN to adhere to our Code of Conduct to foster an inclusive and respectful community environment.

 ## License
-Schedule RAMADAN is released under the MIT License.

 ## Documentation
 For additional information and detailed usage instructions, refer to the documentation.